Cheryl Cox

-Cheryl Cox (born February 23, 1949) was the mayor of Chula Vista, California, from 2006 to 2014.
-She received both a master's degree in political science and a doctorate in education, and moved on to working for Chula Vista Elementary School District as a teacher, principal, and administrator.
-She is a Republican, and ran for mayor in November 2006 against the incumbent mayor Steve Padilla and Councilman Steve Castaneda, beating both in the election, and was re-elected in June, 2010, by defeating Councilman Steve Castaneda with more than 50% of the vote in the Primary Election.
+Cheryl Cox (born February 23, 1949) is an American politician and former educator, who served as the Republican mayor of Chula Vista, California, from 2006 to 2014.
+A former elementary school teacher, she ran for mayor in November 2006 against the incumbent mayor Steve Padilla and Councilman Steve Castaneda, defeating both, and was re-elected in June 2010 by defeating Castaneda with more than 50% of the vote in the Primary Election.

 Biography

 Early life and education

 Cox was born Cheryl Willet.
 She was born in Florida.
 She is the daughter of retired United States Navy Officer, John Willett.
 Cox moved to Virginia, before later moving to San Diego County, California.

-Cox, and her husband of 30 years, San Diego County Supervisor and former Chula Vista Mayor Greg Cox, have two daughters, Elizabeth and Emmie.
+Cox, and her husband of 30 years, San Diego County Supervisor and former Chula Vista Mayor Greg Cox, had two daughters, Elizabeth and Emmie.
 Both Cheryl and her two daughters graduated from Chula Vista's Hilltop High School.

 Cox received a bachelor's degree from the University of San Diego, a master's degree in political science from San Diego State University and a doctorate in education from the University of Southern California.

 Career

-She worked for 30 years as a teacher, principal, and administrator in the Chula Vista Elementary School District; she was also an assistant professor at National University before being elected to the Chula Vista Elementary School District Board of Trustees in 2000.
+She worked for 30 years as a teacher, principal, and administrator in the Chula Vista Elementary School District; she was also an assistant professor at National University, before being elected to the Chula Vista Elementary School District Board of Trustees in 2000.

 Cox served as a member of the City of Chula Vista Charter Review Commission, Nature Center Board of Trustees and the President of the Sharp Chula Vista Medical Center Board of Directors.
 Her membership of the Chula Vista Charter Review Commission began in 2002.
 Her membership of the Chula Vista Medical Center Board of Directors lasted nine years, and included a stint as its president.

 Cox also served on Chula Vista's Ad Hoc Committee for Campaign Finance Reform, which made revisions to clarifications to the city's campaign finance regulations which were adopted by its city council.
 From 2003 through 2005, Cox was an inaugural member of an independent ten-member Urban Development Committee which created a recommended plan of how the city could productively use redevelopment to its advantage, submitting its plan to the Chula Vista City Council in 2005.